mlabs-haskell/lambda-buffers/docs/syntax.md

-# LambdaBuffers file
+# LambdaBuffers Frontend (.lbf) syntax

-The input to LambdaBuffers is a text file which contains a module that defines
-    a specification of the types you want to generate.
-This section gives the exact syntax of a LambdaBuffers file, and informally describes meaning of the syntactic constructs.
+The input to the LambdaBuffers Frontend is a text file which contains a module that defines a specification of the types and type class instances you want to generate.
+This chapter gives the exact syntax of a LambdaBuffers Frontend file, and informally describes meaning of the syntactic constructs.

-The name of a LambdaBuffers file must end with `.lbf`.
+The name of a LambdaBuffers Frontend file must end with `.lbf`, and hence may also be referred to as a .lbf file or a .lbf schema.

 ## Notation

-In the following description of a LambdaBuffers file's syntax, we use
-    a similar BNF syntax from [Section 10.1 of the Haskell Report](https://www.haskell.org/onlinereport/haskell2010/).
+In the following description of a LambdaBuffers Frontend file's syntax, we use a similar BNF syntax from [Section 10.1 of the Haskell Report](https://www.haskell.org/onlinereport/haskell2010/).
 So, the following notational conventions are used for presenting syntax.

 |  Syntax       | Description                                                                 |
 | ------------- | --------------------------------------------------------------------------- |